 ➽Independent Work: When students have an assignment they need to complete independently, you could always have them play an independent game with a deck of cards.
 Or they could be working on a set of task cards that focus on a variety of topics they need to review.
 You can mix and match task cards sets…just be sure to not have duplicate numbers.

 ➽Homework: I don’t really give much homework but I do have mini sets of games that I print out.
 (Click here to see how I do that.)
 So students can sign out the games and practice at home with their families.

 ➽Lunch/Recess: At my school, students need an activity for when they finish eating their lunch.
 They can bring a book to read or something else to do.
 My students LOVE taking my games (Click here to see all of my games) so I set up little bins with mini dry erase boards, mini game pieces, dice, and cards for them to grab for playing at lunch.
 They stay out of trouble and they are learning.
 Win-WIN!

 I hope you were able to find some useful information so that you can spiral important conceptsusing GAMES!
 If you want to see more of the games I’ve made to play in my classroom, please visit my TpT store.
-You can even try Subtraction Fact U-KNOW or ELA Vocabulary U-Know games for FREE!
-(Click here to see my freebies)
+You can even try out two U-Know games for FREE!
+Just sign up below.

 Thanks for stopping by!
 Have a great day! 🙂